Kaduna State University: Admission requirements

-Candidates for this programme must possess not less than 5 credits in their WASSCE/SSCE/NECO examinations.
+Candidates for this programme must possess not less than five credits in their WASSCE/SSCE/NECO examinations.

-Science: Candidates for the science programme should have credits in English, Mathematics and any other 3 of the following subjects: Biology, Chemistry, Physics and Geography.
-The 5 credits above must have been obtained in not more than 2 sittings.
+Science: Candidates for the science programme should have credits in English, Mathematics and any other three of the following subjects: Biology, Chemistry, Physics and Geography.
+The five credits above must have been obtained in not more than two sittings.

-Humanities: Candidates for the arts programme should have credits in English, Mathematics and any other 3 of the following subjects: Economics, Government, History and Literature in English.
-The 5 credits above must have been obtained in not more than 2 sittings.
+Humanities: Candidates for the arts programme should have credits in English, Mathematics and any other three of the following subjects: Economics, Government, History and Literature in English.
+The five credits above must have been obtained in not more than two sittings.

 For both categories, applicants must write the annual JAMB/UTME with relevant subject combination and must obtain the minimum pass mark approved by the Federal Government.

 Remedial Programme

-Science: Candidates for this programme must possess a minimum of 3 credits in not more than 1 sitting in the following subjects: English Language, Mathematics, Biology, Chemistry, Physics and Geography.
+Science: Candidates for this programme must possess a minimum of three credits in not more than one sitting in the following subjects: English Language, Mathematics, Biology, Chemistry, Physics and Geography.

-Humanities: Candidates for this programme must possess a minimum of 3 credits in not more than 1 sitting in the following subjects: English Language, Mathematics, Economics, Government, History and Literature in English.
+Humanities: Candidates for this programme must possess a minimum of three credits in not more than one sitting in the following subjects: English Language, Mathematics, Economics, Government, History and Literature in English.

 Candidates admitted for the Remedial programme are expected to register and pass SSCE or NECO in the subjects they are deficient.

 Candidates will not be allowed to register for subjects that have not been attempted at O Level.

 Arabic-French Preliminary Studies Programme

-Objectives

-The main objectives of the Arabic-French Preliminary Studies Programme include:
+The main objectives of the Arabic-French Preliminary Studies Programme are: